New Low to Medium Temperature Electrolyte Separation Method and System for Alkaline Water Electrolysis

 A new electrolysis method of maintaining product gas separation by using fluid flow perpendicularly through porous electrodes rather than using a gas impermeable membrane has been developed.
 This eliminates the need for any type of membrane.
 Eliminating the need for a membrane in alkaline electrolysis allows the device to operate at temperatures above 120°C, where most ion conducting membranes would degrade and fail.
 Operating at higher temperatures reduces the anode and cathode overpotentials substantially.
 The reduction in overpotentials allows non-platinum group metals to be used, while increasing the electrical efficiency at comparable current densities.

-J. L. Hartvigsen et al., "New Low to Medium Temperature Electrolyte Separation Method and System for Alkaline Water Electrolysis," ECS Transactions, vol. 68, no. 3, pp. 133-137, Electrochemical Society Inc., Jul 2015.
+J. L. Hartvigsen et al., "New Low to Medium Temperature Electrolyte Separation Method and System for Alkaline Water Electrolysis," ECS Transactions, vol. 68, no. 3, pp. 133 - 137, The Electrochemical Society (ECS), Jul 2015.

-14th International Symposium on Solid Oxide Fuel Cells, SOFC 2015; held as part of the Electrochemical Society, ECS Conference on Electrochemical Energy Conversion and Storage (2015: Jul.
-26-31, Glasgow, United Kingdom)
+14th International Symposium on Solid Oxide Fuel Cells, SOFC 2015, held as part of the Electrochemical Society, ECS Conference on Electrochemical Energy Conversion and Storage (2015: Jul.
+26-31, Glasgow, UK)

 Chemical and Biochemical Engineering

 Electrodes; Electrolysis; Electrolytes; Energy conversion; Flow of fluids; Fuel storage; Hydrogen; Solid oxide fuel cells (SOFC); Temperature; Alkaline electrolysis; Alkaline water electrolysis; Electrical efficiency; Ion-conducting membranes; Medium temperature; Over potential; Porous electrodes; Separation methods; Gas permeable membranes

 International Standard Serial Number (ISSN)